michaelforney/libtls-bearssl/README.md

   string, it will return `NULL`.
 - Session caching.
 BearSSL does implement this (though not session tickets, RFC 5077), so this may be added in the future.
+- Keys and certificates using CRLF as the line ending are not supported.
+They must first be converted to use unix-style line endings (LF).

 ## Mailing list